python/cpython/Doc/library/imp.rst

    places are searched: the function tries to find a built-in module with the given name (:const:`C_BUILTIN`), then a frozen module (:const:`PY_FROZEN`), and on some systems some other places are looked in as well (on Windows, it looks in the registry which may point to a specific file).
+If the path in the built-in module or frozen module, the function will return None for *file* and *file_path*.

    Otherwise, *path* must be a list of directory names; each directory is searched for files with any of the suffixes returned by :func:`get_suffixes`